+Plan Description

-Plan Description - The GEO Save 401(k) Plan, (the "Plan"), amended in 2010 by The GEO Group, Inc. (the "Company"), is a defined contribution plan.
-The amendment to the Plan in 2010 was primarily administrative in nature and the Plan's documents were restated to reflect prior amendments to include an amendment to allow participants from entities that were acquired by the Company to rollover their outstanding loans.
+The GEO Save 401(k) Plan, (the "Plan"), amended in 2014 by The GEO Group, Inc. (the "Company"), is a defined contribution plan.
+The amendment to the Plan in 2014 was primarily administrative in nature, and the Plan's documents were restated to retroactively adjust the compensation limit requirement for participation in the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").